 In May 2008, the SEA, the City of Pittsburgh, the County of Allegheny, and PWSA entered into an aggregated electricity procurement agreement with Duquesne Light Energy.
 This agreement stipulated that 10% of electricity purchased through the agreement should come from non-specific renewable sources2.
 In May 2010, this fraction was increased to 15%.
-In November 2011, the agreement was altered further to specify the procurement of the 15% electricity from only Green-e certified sources.
+In November 2011, the agreement was revised further to specify the procurement of the 15% electricity from only Green-e certified sources.
 Green-e certification is a nationally recognized program to help consumers identify green electricity products that have undergone an independent, third-party certification.
-A new agreement with Duquesne Light Energy began in June 2013 and expires in May 2016.
-This agreement provides for the procurement of 25% electricity from Green-e certified sources.
+The current agreement with Duquesne Light Energy began in June 2013 and expires in May 2016, and provides for the procurement of 25% electricity from Green-e certified sources.
+At the conclusion of the current agreement with Duquesne Light Energy, a new agreement will commence with Constellation Energy which provides for the procurement of 30% electricity from Green-e certified sources.

 In 2011, to coincide with the DLCC's pursuit of LEED for Existing Buildings: O&M certification, further measures were sought to offset remaining greenhouse gas emissions.
 In November 2011, the DLCC purchased Renewable Energy Credits (RECs) generated by domestic Green-e certified wind power to offset the remaining 85% of electricity not already obtained from renewable sources.
 Emissions from steam and natural gas, which were not included in the existing procurement agreement with Duquesne Light Energy, were separately covered by the purchase of Verified Emission Reductions (VERs) created by landfill gas mitigation projects.
 The RECs and VERs purchased in 2011 cover emissions generated from July 2011 until June 2013.
 With these additional offsets, the DLCC produced zero net emissions from all activities associated with the building's operation3.
-This additional purchase of RECs and VERs expired at the end of June 2013.
 Although the additional REC/VER purchases expired in June 2013, the DLCC continues to evaluate strategies to reduce total greenhouse gas emissions, including the pursuit of planned upgrades and operational adjustments and working closely with clients during the event planning stages.